TEAMuP-dev/HARP/model_validation/README.md

-**Mistakes on a named output are surfaced as configuration mistakes, not as model faults.** An unrecognized rule name, an unknown output label, or a rule aimed at a named output whose type it does not cover (`min_labels` on an audio output, say) fails the case with a message naming the problem and listing what is valid.
+**Mistakes on a named output are surfaced as configuration mistakes, not as model faults.** An unrecognized rule name, an unknown output label, or a rule aimed at a named output whose type it does not cover (_e.g._ `min_labels` on an audio output) fails the case with a message naming the problem and listing what is valid.
 The run still exits `1`, since the case did not pass, but it is the config that needs the fix.
 A rule under `"*"` is more forgiving.
 When it matches no compatible output it is skipped instead of raising an error.
-That is what lets a generic case (see
+This is what allows a generic case (see
-[common test cases](#step-4-reuse-a-case-across-models)) target output types a given model does not have.
+[common test cases](#step-4-reuse-a-case-across-models)) to target output types a given model does not have.

 **On `min_rms_db`:** level is measured as RMS in dBFS, where 0 dBFS is full